risingwavelabs/helm-charts/docs/CONFIGURATION.md

 - Compute, the stream processing and query processing service
 - Compactor, the storage compaction service

-In order to better utilize resources and support an easier deployment, RisingWave also supports a standalone mode that combines all the four components in one process.
+In order to better utilize resources and support an easier deployment, RisingWave also provides a standalone mode that combines all the four components in one process.
 Helm chart for RisingWave supports it natively.

 By default, helm chart for RisingWave installs a distributed mode RisingWave.
 However, if one favors standalone mode for